 CT scan.
 This imaging test uses X-rays and a computer to make detailed images of the inside of your body.
 These include bones, muscles, fat, and organs.
 CT scans can help your provider better see how big the tumor is, exactly where it is, and other features.

-MRI.
-This test uses large magnets, radio waves, and a computer to make detailed images of organs and tissues inside your body.
+MRI scan.
+This imaging test uses large magnets, radio waves, and a computer to make detailed images of organs and tissues inside your body.
 This test also helps your provider better see the tumor's size, location, and other features.

 Chest X-ray.
 This test makes images of internal tissues, bones, and organs.
 It may show an enlarged heart.
 Or it may show fluid in your lungs (pulmonary congestion).